benc-uk/kube-workshop/k3s/05-network-basics/readme.md

 </details>

-Save your YAML into a file `mongo-service.yaml` and apply it to the cluster as before, with
+Apply it to the cluster as before, with

 ```bash
 kubectl apply -f mongo-service.yaml